 2. Industry training conferences

 No matter what industry you are in, there are conferences, seminars and talks pertaining to key topics.
-One of the great strategic training and development initiatives is to take advantage of these.
+A good example of a training initiative is to take advantage of these.
 If you are a larger company, consider signing up employees for one of these in-person conferences.
 Plus, there are also training conferences to help managers learn better team management skills.

 If you are a smaller company or even a start-up and have limited budget, there are many online or virtual conferences.
 These don’t come with the hotel and airfare fees and are still great options for gaining needed skills.